 Through the reliable, robust and sustainable design of its products, Tecan continuously targets progress in their environmental sustainability.
 The PULS program set up by the Company also includes targets and measures to avoid wasting materials and energy.

 Tecan is very aware of the enormous responsibility it bears for its employees, which is reflected in its personnel policies that are binding at all of its companies around the globe.
 National hiring rules ensure compliance with laws on, for example, gender equality and non-discrimination.
 Both Tecan managers and employees are also held to strict ethical guidelines.
-These ethical guidelines are firmly established in the Code of Conduct and form part of the training requirements for all employees.
+These are firmly established in the Code of Conduct and form part of the training requirements for all employees.
 As part of fundamental labor rights, Tecan is also committed to observing international labor and social standards that are based on the defined standards of the International Labour Organization (ILO), a specialized agency of the United Nations.
 The globally applicable minimum standards are intended to ensure workplace rights and thus decent work.
 The four basic principles of the ILO are freedom of association and the right to collective bargaining, the elimination of forced or compulsory labor, the abolition of child labor and the elimination of discrimination in respect of employment and occupation.
-Also by signing the UN Global Compact, Tecan committed to the principles relating to human rights and labor standards.

-Tecan has a very cosmopolitan workforce comprising employees from 52 countries.
-The average age of Tecan employees is 42 years.
-With the incorporation of the Tecan Genomics (formerly NuGEN Technologies) employees, the total number of employees increased by 12.1%, excluding the new colleagues, the personnel count grew by 7.8% The proportion of women in the workforce increased again to 33.8% (2017: 33.0%).
-The proportion of female managers was virtually unchanged at 22.4%.
-Two of seven positions on the Board of Directors continue to be occupied by women.
+Tecan has a very cosmopolitan workforce comprising employees from more than 40 countries.
+The average age of Tecan employees is just over 40.
+With the incorporation of the IBL International employees, the total number of employees increased by 11.8 %.
+The proportion of women in the workforce increased again to 30.2 %, while the proportion of female managers was 23.5 %, which was slightly down year-on-year.
+Two of seven positions on the Board of Directors are occupied by women.